sPappalard/Python-Scripts/Typing speed test/README.md

 5. **Retry or Exit:** After completing or abandoning, choose to retry or exit the application.

 ## Dependencies

-- Python 3.6 or later.
+To run this project, ensure you have the following:

+- **Python 3.6 or later**: Make sure Python is installed on your system.
+You can download it from [python.org](https://www.python.org/).
-- The curses library (included in the Python standard library for most platforms).
+- **Curses Library**: This library is included in the Python standard library for most Unix-based systems (Linux, macOS).
+  - **For Windows Users**: The `curses` library is not natively supported.
+Install the `windows-curses` package by running:
+    ```bash
+    pip install windows-curses
+    ```

 ## Functionality Breakdown

 **Sentence Types**

 The sentences are generated dynamically in three formats:

 - Normal Sentences: Subject-Verb-Object structures with adjectives, adverbs, and conjunctions.